dominik-air/ArticuLearn/app/src/exercises/README.md

 Branch Out: Gradually move to more complex or abstract topics such as technology trends, philosophical questions, or current events.

 It could be a good idea to moderate the vocabulary used in the stories to not overwhelm the user.
+The LLM's summaries should also be moderated in some way.
+They tend to provide summaries most people would never provide (more noise than contex)
 ## 2. Structuring Your Practice
 ### Warm-Up Exercise: The One-Sentence Challenge